“Great companies obsess over productivity, not efficiency,” Michael Mankins wrote for Harvard Business Review (HBR).

 How to choose the right productivity apps for you

-- Best apps for teams: We look at the best productivity apps for teams that need to collaborate seamlessly.
+- Best apps for productivity features: We look at the best ten apps for productivity features.

-This will hopefully tell you which combination of apps are going to help you get more done.
+This will hopefully tell you which combination of apps are going to help you achieve your goals and get more done.

 Best apps for productivity features